 113 grams (1 cup) organic sliced almonds with their skins

 10 ounces organic milk chocolate, chopped

 Preheat the oven to 350°F. Line a baking sheet with parchment paper.

 In the bowl of a stand mixer fitted with the paddle attachment, add the butter, cane sugar, and vanilla extract.
 Mix on low until combined and there are no chunks of butter.
 Add the eggs and mix just slightly, enough to break the yolks.

 In a separate bowl, add the flour, cocoa, baking powder, and sea salt and whisk together.
 Add to the butter mixture and mix on low until a stiff dough forms.
 Add in the sliced almonds and mix until incorporated.

 Using your hands form a large log out of the cookie dough and flatten slightly so it’s about 1-inch thick, it should be about 13 x 3 inches.

 Bake for 35 minutes.
 Remove log of cookie dough from the oven and let rest for 10 minutes.

 Then slice into 12 biscotti pieces and bake again for 20 minutes.
 Allow to cool completely on baking sheet.

 Once the biscotti has cooled, using a double boiler melt 80% of the milk chocolate.
-Once it has reaches 110°F on a chocolate thermometer, remove from heat and add in the remaining 20% and stir to combine completely.
+Once it reaches 110°F on a chocolate thermometer (find here), remove from heat and add in the remaining 20% and stir to combine completely.
 Allow the chocolate to sit until it reaches 91°F on a chocolate thermometer and is in the tempering stage.